Luthor9269/Bojio/README.md

-# volleyball-app
+# Bojio
 Project 2 for Rocket Academy's Bootcamp.
+An app to create, join interest groups of various types.
+Anyone is able to create groups as well as join them

 Functionalities:
 User creation and login
 Creation of interest groups
+Joining interest groups as members
 SQL Database CRUD
-Joining interest groups as members

 Technologies:
 EJS